Pathway 3 Environments

 Effective communication is vital to any supportive environment.
 Ensuring that staff teams are consistent with the communication strategies, helps to build a predictable environment that fosters trust and safety for students.

-Staff in Pathway 3 are trained in TIAAS (trauma-informed practice), students are met with understanding and empathy.
-Staff are aware that student’s behaviours, at times, can be the students trying to communicate something, therefore, being reflective and mindful of the voice of the student is really important.
-Consistency in routines and behaviour strategies play a critical role in minimizing triggers and creating a sense of stability, which is particularly important for students in Pathway 3 who may have experienced trauma.
-In Pathway 3, each class will use Zones of Regulation to support students with their emotions, so that students learn to talk openly about how they feel, if they are ready to do so.
+Staff in Pathway 3 (and across school) are trained in TIAAS (trauma-informed attachment-aware schools) practice.
+Students are met with understanding and empathy.
+Staff are aware that behaviour is a communication, and understand that being reflective and mindful of the voice of the student is really important.
+Consistency in routines and behaviour strategies play a critical role in minimising triggers and creating a sense of stability.
+In Pathway 3, each class will use Zones of Regulation to support students with their emotional literacy, so students are encourage to talk openly about how they feel, if they are ready to do so.

-In Pathway 3 sensory regulation is just as important as other Pathways.
-This is delivered through thoughtful environmental adjustments, such as offering movement breaks for students that need it and having a quiet space that students can choose and communicate when to go, if they are feeling dis-regulated.
+In Pathway 3 sensory regulation is delivered through thoughtful environmental adjustments, such as offering movement breaks for students when needed and having a quiet space that students can choose to go to should the need arise.

-Having student’s sensory needs recognised in the pathway supports students' ability to engage in the learning.
+Having students’ sensory needs recognised supports their ability to engage in the learning.
 Sensory integration strategies ensure that students can navigate their sensory needs without becoming overwhelmed, which is essential for maintaining focus, engagement and participation.

 Building Independence for our students in Pathway 3 is of vital importance.
-We offer an environment that says things can be hard to learn and do at times, but how can the staff support an environment which says, its ok to get things wrong.
-Can we help build resilience for the students when completing hard tasks, when dealing with a change in routine.
-Can we teach students to ask for help, or for them to have a go and see how they do?
+We offer an environment that acknowledges that things can be hard to learn and do at times, but its ok to get things wrong and we can learn from our mistakes.
+We aim to help build resilience in our students.
 Students are offered an environment in which they can ask for movement breaks to support wellbeing.
-Also, staff create personalized behaviour strategies, encouraging students to manage their own needs if possible.
+Staff create personalised behaviour strategies, encouraging students to manage their own needs if possible.

 Clutter-free environments and consistent routines/timetables further support students in navigating their day independently.